AtincUtku/E-Commerce-Website/README.md

 ## Conclusion

 In summary, this is my application for Ceng495 Homework 1, implemented using the Node.js framework Express and deployed on Render.
 MongoDB Atlas was used as the database.
+The app is deployed at https://ceng495-hw1-shopping.onrender.com

+Atınç Utku Alparslan